Why I love Neopaganism:

 #3 I love that Neopaganism consciously uses ritual.
 I love ritual.
 When I was Mormon, and I went to through the temple “endowment” ceremony, a Mormon initiation ritual, at 18, I felt like I had come home.
 As far as I knew, there was nothing else like it in the Christian religious world.
 I once read it compared to the mystery religion initiations of antiquity.
 Many Mormons find it disturbing and out of sync with the paucity of religious symbolism elsewhere in Mormon religious life.
 Mormons don’t use crosses, their meeting houses are utilitarian, and the few rituals like the Mormon Eucharist (“sacrament”) and baptism are relatively informal.
 But the Mormon temple ceremony is a whole other world.
 And I loved it.
 When I left Mormonism, I needed a religion with high ritual.
 I actually considered attending a Catholic church, just for the ceremony.
 What is unique about Neopaganism, though, is not just the importance of ritual, but the importance of intentional and idiosyncratic ritual creation.
 Ritual, in the Neopagan context does does not mean dry, formalized, repetitive events, but rather a symbolic action which is intended to communicate with those powerful parts of ourselves that cannot be experienced on a rational level, the parts that, in the words of Z. Budapest, have been ignored, that do not speak English (at least not prose), that do not care about television, but do understand candlelight and color and nature.

 #4 I love that Neopaganism is a Dionysian religion.
 I am Apollo’s man by nature.
 My natural religion is that of the perfect square and the Golden Mean.
 I am comfortable in the classroom where rationality prevails.
 So why not choose an Apollonian religion like Mormonism?
 Because comfort is not what I seek from religion.
 I want challenge.
 I want danger.
 I want to be shaken to my depths.
 I want to be scared shitless.
 A Dionysian religion breaks down social structures and breaks down the walls of the ego.
 As Harry Byngham (aka “Dion”), chief of the Order of Woodcraft Chivalry, wrote: “Our Dionysian morality is not ‘safety first’, but ‘vitality first.”
 Neopagan religion is not a religion of good behavior, but a wild religion, a religion of “drums, moonlight, [feasting] rather, dancing, masks, flowers, divine possession” (Robert Graves).
-It makes me very uncomfortable — and it is what I need.
+It makes me very uncomfortable — and it is what I need.#5 I love that Neopaganism affirms Life and death.
+Neopaganism affirms Death-in-Life and Life-in-Death rather than a life after death.
+A Dionysian religion is one which above all affirms Life — not the eternal, unchanging, and deathless life of the Olympian immortals, but Life which embraces death: ever-changing, struggling, striving, transforming life.
+Nietzsche wrote about the pagan cult of Dionysus as the deification of life, but the whole of life, with nothing split off, life which includes the will to annihilation.
+Dionysus according to Laszlo Versényi in Man’s Measure, that

 “may be called a god of life, but only in a special sense.
 He represents life exploding beyond all boundaries, life undifferentiated and formless, life disjointed, disoriented, disorganized–a life that is hardly distinguishable from death.
 Supremely indifferent to any form of life here and now, or even hostile to its confining particular manifestations from which Dionysian ecstasy saves man, Dionysus is, as Heracleitus saw, as much a god of death as of life.”